-Rebecca Clausen is an associate professor and chair of the Sociology & Human Services Department at Fort Lewis College.
+Rebecca Clausen is the chair and an associate professor of Sociology and Human Services at Fort Lewis College.
 She is also an affiliate faculty member in the Environmental Studies Department.
 She joined the college in 2008 from the University of Oregon, where she was a graduate teaching fellow in sociology and environmental studies.
 Clausen is an environmental sociologist whose research interests include the social drivers of environmental change, the political economy of global food systems, and marine fishery degradation.
 Future research will focus on social impacts of water scarcity for western agriculture and the development of aquaculture and fisheries in the global south.

 Dr. Clausen actively publishes her research in journals such as Organization and Environment and Society and Natural Resources.
 In 2015, Clausen co-authored and published The Tragedy of the Commodity: Oceans, Fisheries, and Aquaculture and served as student advisor at the Undergraduate Research Symposium at Western State Colorado University.
 She is a reviewer for several journals, including the American Sociological Review, Conservation Biology, and Journal of Sustainability Education.

 Dr. Clausen is actively involved in institutional committees such as the Liberal Arts Core Council and Institutional Review Board.
 She teaches the five-week field course, Ecology and Society, and is an advisor for the FLC Sociology Club, which runs the Grub Hub, a student-run food bank for FLC students.
 Also active in the local community, Dr. Clausen serves on the board of directors for The Juniper School, an elementary school committed to authentic, diverse, and active learning and appears regularly as guest speaker at public education events for the Durango community.